mrjoelkemp/khan-infection/Readme.md

 ###### limitedInfection

-The implementation is a greedy algorithm modeled around the idea of a "class": a coach and their students.
+The implementation is a breadth-first, greedy algorithm modeled around the idea of a "class": a coach and their students.

 * For a given user/coach, we try to infect their class (so long as there are uninfected students and infecting the class wouldn't exceed the number of desired infections).
-* We then find all connected, unvisited coaches (the given user's coaches, the user's students that are also coaches, and any other coaches of the current user's students)
+* We then find all connected coaches (the given user's coaches, the user's students that are also coaches, and any other coaches of the current user's students)
-* We then recursively try to infect the classes of the connected coaches.
+* We then try to infect the classes of the connected coaches.

 A few known trade-offs with the implementation: